mjon/WildCounts/_count/methods/concepts--your-friend-the-question-mark.md

 `blkb?? lv unsure sq`

 It's on the left verge (`lv`), I'm unsure whether the roadkill is less than 24 hours old (`unsure`) and it was squashed (`sq`).
 Note the double question mark here in `blkb??`.
-That's quite different from `blkb?`, which would have meant a blackbird or similar looking bird, but definitely a bird.
-In other words, `?` means that there was a roadkill but I'm unsure about the species. `??` means only that there might have been a roadkill.
+That's quite different from `blkb?`, which would have meant a blackbird or similar looking bird, but definitely a roadkill.
+In other words, `?` means that there was a roadkill but I'm unsure about the species.
+In contrast, `??` means that there might have been a roadkill.

 <div class="indent">
 <figure>